 - Belle Campground – recommended for people seeking peace and quiet.
 Belle Campground is a serene spot in the area.

 - White Tank Campground – is ideal for stargazing as it is one of the darkest spots in Joshua Tree.
 They allow RVs less than 25 feet to park here.

-Getting around Joshua Tree is not the easiest as this desert area is pretty large.
-Additionally, though some attractions at the Joshua Tree National Park sit next to each other, there are some far-flung attractions or spots, which are hard to walk to.
-However, there is plenty of Joshua Tree National Park guide that you can follow.
+Getting around Joshua Tree is not easy as this desert area is large.
+Additionally, though some attractions at the Joshua Tree National Park sit next to each other, some far-flung attractions or spots are hard to walk to.
+However, there are plenty of Joshua Tree National Park guides that you can follow.

 In general, here are a few ways to get around Joshua Tree:

 This is the best way to navigate through Joshua Tree, allowing you to reach your destinations easily.
 There are two main ways to enter the park by car: Park Boulevard and Pinto Basin Road.

 Park Boulevard runs between Twentynine Palms and Joshua Tree, so you can enter the park via the Northern and Western Entrances.
 Meanwhile, Pinto Basin Road cuts across the park from the North Entrance Station towards the Cottonwood Entrance along I-10.

 Inside the premises of the Joshua Tree National Park, there are some spots that you can get to on foot.
 For instance, you can walk from the Arch Rock Trail to Skull Rock.
 While it needs lots of effort, it can be convenient, especially when parking spots are tight.

 What are the best tourist attractions in Joshua Tree?